November 25, 2021

 Moreover, push notifications can be divided by:

-Just like analytics, there is an option to make your own solution or use ready-to-go services.
+Just like with analytics, there is an option to make your own solution or use ready-to-go services.
 Both work through APNS (Apple Push Notifications Service).

 Like many things in the Apple ecosystem for developers, working directly with APNS isn’t exactly easy and convenient.
 There are both technical tasks (push queue, sending speed, etc.) and purely product ones: you will have to match the user and his push token yourself.